rcifw/rcifw.github.io/docs/getting-started/connect-to-login-nodes.md

 and check to make sure that only the key(s) you wanted were added.
 ```

-Alternatively, the user could manually edit the ~/.ssh/authorized\_keys and add a copy of their public key.
+Alternatively, the user could manually edit the `~/.ssh/authorized_keys` and add a copy of their public key as an entry in the file.

-Be aware, SSH is very sensitive to file permissions.
-If the permissions would allow another user to edit files under ~/.ssh, SSH will silently fail using key-pairs and revert back to password authentication.
-For this reason, do the following:
+> [!danger] SSH is sensitive to file permissions!
+If the permissions allow another user to view files under `~/.ssh`, SSH will silently fail and revert back to password authentication.
+For this reason, do the following

 ```
 chmod -R 600 ~/.ssh
 ```